jaymody/blogposts/2023-01-30-gpt-from-scratch.md

 2. The **Position-wise feed forward neural network** is just a regular 2 layer fully connected neural network.
 This just adds a bunch of learnable parameters for our model to work with to facilitate learning.
 3. In the original transformer paper, layer norm is placed on the output `layer_norm(x + sublayer(x))` while we place layer norm on the input `x + sublayer(layer_norm(x))` to match GPT-2.
 This is referred to as **pre-norm** and has been shown to be [important in improving the performance of the transformer](https://arxiv.org/pdf/2002.04745.pdf).
 4. **Residual connections** (popularized by [ResNet](https://arxiv.org/pdf/1512.03385.pdf)) serve a couple of different purposes:
     1. Makes it easier to optimize neural networks that are deep (i.e. networks that have lots of layers).
-The idea here is that we are providing "shortcuts' for the gradients to flow back through the network, making it easier to optimize the earlier layers in the network.
+The idea here is that we are providing "shortcuts" for the gradients to flow back through the network, making it easier to optimize the earlier layers in the network.
     2. Without residual connections, deeper models see a degradation in performance when adding more layers (possibly because it's hard for the gradients to flow all the way back through a deep network without losing information).
 Residual connections seem to give a bit of an accuracy boost for deeper networks.
     3. Can help with the [vanishing/exploding gradients problem](https://programmathically.com/understanding-the-exploding-and-vanishing-gradients-problem/).